Are walk-in tubs tax deductible?

 white walk-in tub in modern bathroom

 Walk-in tubs aren’t cheap, but they provide a safer way to bathe when you have mobility issues or trouble with balance using a standard tub.
-Financing a walk-in tub takes some planning, but the good news is they can be tax deductible.
+The good news is that they can be tax deductible.
 You just need to meet certain criteria.

 Key insights